 - List how the above information can be documented, add links where possible.

 For information on putting together an application for the European Green Capital Competition please take a look at our guidance note.

 Two-tier evaluation process

-A panel of internationally acknowledged Experts will assess the information supplied by each city.
-This will include qualitative evaluations and a peer review of each application based on the 12 indicators above.
+A panel of internationally acknowledged Experts assesses the information supplied by each city.
+This includes qualitative evaluations and a peer review of each application based on the 12 indicators above.
 The Expert Panel determines a shortlist of cities for the final stage of the competition.

 The shortlisted cities are then invited to present their action plans and communication strategies to the Jury.
 Following these presentations the Jury deliberates and selects the winner of the European Green Capital Award.

 - 28 May 2020: Competition opens

 - July 2020 (details TBC): Applicant Workshop on How to Compile a Quality Application

 - 28 October 2020 at 23:59 CET (GMT +1): Competition closes